Many pests damage plants by chewing them. One of these pests is the grasshopper.

 Reapply this homemade grasshopper spray once a week or if the plants get wet from overhead watering or rain.

-2. Vinegar Spray
+2. Onion Spray

 3. Natural Predators